Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

-This is a measurable analogue of the geodesic flow on the unit tangent bundle $T^1N$ equipped with the Bowen-Margulis measure (hence the notation $\BMm$) in the case of the geodesic flow on negatively curved manifolds.
+This is a measurable analogue of the geodesic flow on the unit tangent bundle $T^1N$ equipped with the Bowen--Margulis measure (hence the notation $\BMm$) in the case of the geodesic flow on negatively curved manifolds.

-In the general case the flow $(X,\BMm,\phi^\bbR)$ is ergodic; this follows from Theorem~\ref{T:double-erg}.
-This extends the ergodicity results that are well known in the geometric Examples~\ref{E:main}.(a).
-However, in contrast to the geometric examples, in general the flow $(X,\BMm,\phi^\bbR)$ may fail to be mixing; in fact, in the word metric Examples~\ref{E:main}.(b) the flow $(X,\BMm,\phi^\bbR)$ always has a rotation quotient.
+We call the flow $(X,\BMm,\phi^\bbR)$ {\em the measured geodesic flow} associated with the pair $(\Gamma,[d])$.
+This is a fundamental object of the theory and the last section of this paper will be devoted to its study.
+It follows from Theorem~\ref{T:double-erg} that the measured geodesic flow is always ergodic.
+This fact extends ergodicity results that are well known in the geometric Examples~\ref{E:main}.(a).
+However, in contrast to the geometric examples, this flow may fail to be mixing, or even weakly mixing, in the general setting.
+In fact, in the case of a word metric on a free group the flow has a rotation quotient.
+Motivated by this phenomenon, we introduce a new object.
+We let $(Z,\Mm,\psi^\bbR)$ be the {\em Mackey range of the Radon-Nikodym cocycle of the $\Gamma$-action on $(\bG,\PSnu)$} and observe that it is naturally a factor of the measured geodesic flow $(X,\BMm,\phi^\bbR)$ via a factor map $(X,\BMm) \to (Z,\Mm)$.

+\begin{cor} The factor map $(X,\BMm) \to (Z,\Mm)$ is relatively metrically ergodic.
+In particular, it is relatively weakly mixing. \end{cor}